scala/scala3/docs/docs/reference/changed/compiler-plugins.md

 }
 ```

-A research plugins must extend the `ResearchPlugin` trait and implements the
+A research plugin must extend the trait `ResearchPlugin`  and implement the
-method `init` that takes the plugin's options as argument as well as the list of
+method `init` that takes the plugin's options as argument as well as the compiler
-default compiler phases.
-We can return an updated version of this list that may
+pipeline in the form of a list of compiler phases.
+The method can replace, remove
-replace, remove or add any phases to the pipeline.
+or add any phases to the pipeline and return the updated pipeline.

 [1]: https://github.com/scala/scala/blob/2.13.x/src/compiler/scala/tools/nsc/typechecker/AnalyzerPlugins.scala